 Learning spellings will be more fun when your children play this little game with you.
 Tell them a word and ask them to make a new word from the last letter of your word.
 You can make them write the words or say them aloud.
 You can ask them to add words that rhyme to make it a little more fun.

-This simple game can also teach your children the pronunciation of words, particularly those with a silent letter at the beginning or end, and will make them enjoy playing with words.
+One of the simplest English learning games for kids, this activity can help teach your children the pronunciation of words, particularly those with a silent letter at the beginning or end, and make them enjoy playing with words.

 11. Make videos